Why do radio transmitters have to comply with licences?

 The licence may also specify particular operating conditions such as the purpose or service for which it is intended.
 Some general conditions are applied to all licences issued in New Zealand (Schedule 1, Radiocommunications Regulations 2001).

 What risks arise from not having a licence, or not complying with the conditions shown on a licence?

-There is an additional risk that any services planned subsequently may suffer interference because the engineering process cannot take the missing or faulty information into account.
 Apart from the costs or risks to life and property caused by interference, there can also be significant costs involved in the investigation, location and resolution of interference.

 How does RSM encourage and enforce compliance with the licensing framework?

 RSM encourages intending radio users to work with approved radio engineers (AREs) and certifiers (ARCs) from the radio industry to plan and obtain suitable licences for their desired service.